Dresden University of Applied Sciences: Research and institutes

 With its company founders’ association – the so-called ‘Gründungsschmiede’, the HTW Dresden offers a range of services for business start-ups.
 In addition to various qualification measures, those interested in founding companies and established young entrepreneurs are supported with consulting and coaching as well as the provision of infrastructure and offices.

 Student body

-The student body is a component entity with the right of self-governance.
-Its central body is the StuRa (Student Council), which acts as a central point of contact for all student matters.
-The Student Council is a member of the FZS, where it participates through a representative in the so-called Student Committee, the highest decision-making body between general meetings.
+The constituent student body (Studierendenschaft) is a sub-body of Public law Self-governing bodies|public law with the right to self-governance, represented by the Student Council as provided by the Higher Education Act of the Land.
+The StuRa considers itself the central point of contact for all student matters.

+Between 2013 and 2022, the student body was a member of the fzs (the federal umbrella organization of student unions in Germany).
+For more than half of this duration, the student body was also active in its internal structures, such as the Committee of Student Bodies.

+Since late 2019, the subdivision into departmental student bodies has been discontinued; consequently, since 2020, independent departmental student councils no longer exist as separate entities.

 International matters

 Partner universities

 The HTW Dresden cooperates with roughly 145 universities worldwide within the framework of university agreements, or within the framework of the ‘Erasmus +’ EU programme.
 These contacts form the basis for scientific collaboration in teaching and research, as well as for the exchange of students and university lecturers.